HaBonim, Israel: History

-The moshav was founded in 1949 by the HaBonim movement on land that had belonged to the depopulated Arab village of Kafr Lam.
+The moshav was founded in 1949 by the HaBonim movement on land near the depopulated Arab village of Kafr Lam.
 The first residents were from the United Kingdom and South Africa.
 It came to national prominence on 11 June 1985 due to the HaBonim disaster, in which a bus and train collided, killing 22 people, of which 19 were schoolchildren.
 A monument was erected at the train crossing.